1 April 2020

 Monthly Zoom get-togethers

-We run monthly online get-togethers using Skype, where members can chat informally with other members online.
+We run monthly online get-togethers using Zoom, where members can chat informally with other members online.
 Depending on your computer or device, this could either be an audio or video call.
-If you're interested in joining a group chat, email Anna and she will send you the joining instructions.
+If you're interested in joining a group call, email Anna and she will send you the joining instructions.

-Jim Green asks what kind of webinars members of this Group would find useful?
-Please comment on the forum with your feedback and/or suggestions of topics.
+Jim Green asks what kind of webinars members would find useful?
+Please email us with your feedback and/or suggestions of topics.